What We Do

 Initiative Two: Civility And Assistance For Victims

 A full 72% of domestic violence victims in Montgomery County face a judge in protective order court without the help of a lawyer.
 This group is less likely to get the essential protections they need to stay safe.

 There are too few victim advocates based in Montgomery County courthouses, and no advocates at Montgomery County Commissioner Stations, where almost half of all victims fill out their petitions on weekends or evenings.

-- Court Watch is preparing a report based on data from over 2,000 hearings, on new demeanor problems at court, including rudeness, intimidating demands, inappropriate humor, and biased or victim-blaming remarks.
+- Court Watch is preparing a report based on data from over 2,000 hearings, on ongoing demeanor problems at court, including rudeness, intimidating demands, inappropriate humor, and biased or victim-blaming remarks.

 - We are currently assessing how victims can best be helped when they come to a Commissioner Station to file a protective order or criminal charges.

-Our agenda for increased civility and assistance in the court process will help empower victims!
+Our agenda for increased civility and vital services during the court process will help empower victims.
 Visit Ways to Help!